Skip to main content

-If you are referred for cataract surgery, you will be assessed by an ophthalmologist who will check the health of your eyes and determine if you are suitable for the procedure.
+If you are referred for cataract surgery, you will be assessed by an ophthalmic surgeon who will check the health of your eyes and determine if you are suitable for the procedure.
 Cataract surgery involves removing the cloudy lens and replacing it with an artificial one.
-It is usually done as a day case procedure under local anaesthesia, meaning you can go home on the same day.
-After the surgery, you'll need to take some time to rest and recover, but you should notice an improvement in your vision soon after.
-Your ophthalmologist will advise you on how to care for your eyes after surgery and when to attend follow-up appointments to ensure everything is healing correctly.
+It is usually performed as a day-case procedure under local anaesthesia, meaning you can go home on the same day.
+After the surgery, you will need to take some time to rest and recover, but you should notice an improvement in your vision soon after.
+Your ophthalmic surgeon will advise you on how to care for your eyes after surgery and when to attend follow-up appointments to ensure everything is healing correctly.

-As a Blackrock Health patient, you'll be cared for by our team of consultant ophthalmologists and consultant ophthalmic surgeons.
-All our consultants offer care and expertise in their own specialties and continue to lead research in vision sciences.
-Many of our eye specialists also consult in major teaching hospitals.
+As a Blackrock Health patient, you will be cared for by our team of consultant ophthalmologists, ophthalmic surgeons, and clinical nurse specialists.
+All our consultants offer care and expertise within their own ophthalmic specialties and continue to lead research in vision sciences.
+Many of our eye specialists also consult in major teaching and specialist hospitals such as the Royal Victoria Eye & Ear Hospital in Dublin.

 The team includes: